pr9000/doclang/iso-standard.md

 - Normalization: Out-of-range carry is not allowed.
 Producers MUST pre-normalize (e.g., 0h 61m 5s must be encoded as 1h 1m 5s).
 - Monotonicity (intervals): The end timestamp MUST represent a time that is greater than or equal to the start timestamp when converted to total seconds.
 Equal start and end encodes a zero-length anchor.
 - Placement: Timestamp tokens MAY only be used on elements intended to be interpreted as block-level (see Semantic Elements).
 When present, they MUST precede the element’s textual content and any inline formatting tokens.
-- Coexistence with location: When both spatial `location` tokens and `timestamp` tokens are present, both sets MUST appear before content.
-The relative order between spatial and temporal tokens has no semantic impact; serializers SHOULD use a consistent order.
+- Coexistence with location: When both geometric `location` tokens and `timestamp` tokens are present, both sets MUST appear before content.
+The relative order between geometric and temporal tokens has no semantic impact; serializers SHOULD use a consistent order.
 - Interpretation: Timestamps are relative to the media’s timeline (e.g., an audio/video track or timed transcript) and are not wall-clock times; time zones and dates do not apply.

 Usage examples: